gur-ids/anari/README.md

 4. Is there/how strong is correlation of 1?
 5. What makes a well-balanced team ratio of expensive and cheap players?
 6. Did the player play better season than his average and why, that is, is PAX > 0?
-7. check how salary variance of a team reacts to team points?
+7. Check how salary variance of a team reacts to team points?
-8. player position salary statistics
+8. Player position salary statistics
-9. give an estimate to what a player's salary should be
+9. Give an estimate to what a player's salary should be

 # C. Data: sources, wrangling, management